ReDI-School/nrw-html-and-css/lesson18/index.md

 # Introduction

 The word "Cascading" in Cascading Style Sheets is a key concept to understand.
-As your webpage styles increases, you may have a situation where a particular CSS rule you just wrote is not applying to the element becuase another rule is taking precendence.
+As your webpage styles increases, you may have a situation where a particular CSS rule you just wrote is not applying to the element becuase another rule is taking precendence, or because of a specificity case.
+We explore these concepts below.

 # Precedence